YuzuJS/setImmediate/README.md

 ### `process.nextTick`

-In Node.js versions below 0.9, `setImmediate` is not available, but [`process.nextTick`][nextTIck] is, so we use it to shim support for a global `setImmediate`.
-In Node.js 0.9 and above, `setImmediate` is available.
+In Node.js versions below 0.9, `setImmediate` is not available, but [`process.nextTick`][nextTick] is—and in those versions, `process.nextTick` uses macrotask semantics.
+So, we use it to shim support for a global `setImmediate`.

+In Node.js 0.9 and above, `process.nextTick` moved to microtask semantics, but `setImmediate` was introduced with macrotask semantics, so there's no need to polyfill anything.

 Note that we check for *actual* Node.js environments, not emulated ones like those produced by browserify or similar.
 Such emulated environments often already include a `process.nextTick` shim that's not as browser-compatible as setImmediate.js.